 The National Malaria Strategic Plan 2016-2020 has selected Indoor Residual Spraying (IRS) as additional vector control method to reduce malaria morbidity and mortality.
 Entomological surveillance is a key component of malaria vector control as it provides information on vector species, including the spatial and temporal distribution, density, ecology, biting and resting behavior, and susceptibility to the insecticides used in public health interventions.
 The information collected guides decision making regarding selection and distribution of the malaria vector control tools.
 In Côte d’Ivoire, these data will also guide the National Malaria Control Program (NMCP) and stakeholders on insecticide selection, IRS programming, and insecticide resistance management.

-The PMI VectorLink Project in Côte d’Ivoire will support entomological surveillance to collect more data on the susceptibility status of An. gambiae s.l. to the insecticides used in public health interventions and on malaria transmission; PMI VectorLink will also support the NMCP and the malaria vector control stakeholders in the selection of the districts and insecticide for IRS in the second year of the project.
-To prepare for the IRS campaign in 2019, PMI VectorLink will also conduct an environmental assessment in its first year of the project.
+The PMI VectorLink Project in Côte d’Ivoire supports entomological surveillance to collect more data on the susceptibility status of An. gambiae s.l. to the insecticides used in public health interventions and on malaria transmission.
+PMI VectorLink also supports the NMCP and the malaria vector control stakeholders in the selection of the districts and insecticide for IRS in the second year of the project.
+To prepare for the IRS campaign in 2019, PMI VectorLink conducted an environmental assessment in its first year of the project.

 PMI VectorLink Project also provides the NMCP with human resource support and professional development opportunities for the purpose of developing an autonomous vector control division.